-10.2 Financing climate change:
+10.3 Financing activities negatively contributing to climate change:

-We will vote against directors where there are material concerns or failures with practices related to financing climate change.
+We will vote against directors where there are material concerns or failures with practices related to financing activities negatively contributing to climate change.

-10.3 Climate change and engagement:
+10.4 Climate change and engagement:

 In relation to ESG engagements on climate practices with company management, we will vote against the election of members of a company's board or other appropriate agenda items where the company has not adequately addressed our concerns.